| Buying Displayed

 necks can rub off on furniture cushions.
 Look for oily spots on

+the cushions.
 Take a look at the arms.
 Are they

 worn?
 Pay special attention to the cording on the arms and